 Safe Electric is a statutory regulatory scheme for electrical contractors and regulated electrical works.
 It provides assurance that electrical contractors are qualified and competent in working with electricity safely, and that the regulated works they have completed have been done in accordance with National Safety standards.

-Safe Electric is operated by the Register of Electrical Contractors of Ireland (RECI), a member association, on behalf of the Commission for Regulation of Utilities (CRU), a public body.
+Safe Electric is operated by the Safe Energy Ireland, a member association, on behalf of the Commission for Regulation of Utilities (CRU), a public body.

 How to contact us?

 If you contract one of our members to perform regulated electrical works they will issue a completion certificate to you and provide us with a copy of that certificate.
 The certificate includes your electricity meter number (MPRN), your address, and your name.